Acorus calamus: Food

 The young stalks can be pulled when under 30 cm; the inner stems can be eaten raw.
 The roots can be washed, peeled, cut into small pieces, boiled, and simmered in syrup to make candy.

 In herbal medicine

-Sweet flag has a long history of use in Chinese, Nepal and Indian herbal traditions.
-Sweet flag was and is used as an herbal medicine by the Chipewyan people.
+Sweet flag has a long history of use in Chinese, Nepalese, and Indian herbal traditions.
+Sweet flag was and is used in herbalism by the Chipewyan people.

 Horticulture

 This plant is sometimes used as a pond plant in horticulture.
 There is at least one tetraploid ornamental cultivar known; it is usually called 'Variegatus', but the RHS recommends calling it 'Argenteostriatus'.

-Insecticide
+Insecticide and antifungal

-The dried and pulverized roots contain a compound which is useful as an insecticide.
+The asarone from A. calamus, found most abundantly in the dried and pulverized roots, has been identified as having insecticidal properties. β-asarone also exhibits anti-fungal activity by inhibiting ergosterol biosynthesis in Aspergillus niger.
+However, asarone's toxicity and carcinogenicity in mammals (including humans) means that it may be difficult to develop any practical medications or insecticides based on it.

+Symbolism

+According to some interpretations, American poet Walt Whitman used the plant to represent homoerotic male love because of its phallic connotations.